omidantilong/astro-tenant/README.md

 # Astro x Contentful Test

-A very (very) dumb Astro site with Contentful integration.
+A proof of concept for an Astro site running on an [external tenant engine](https://github.com/omidantilong/engine).

-Currently wired up to a free tier Contentful site.
 You'll need a `.env.development` file with the following:

 ```
 PUBLIC_CONTENTFUL_DELIVERY_API=